 - Are my “Earnings” covering my current living expenses?
 If not, do I have a plan in place to make the necessary adjustments?

 Becoming free from debt takes hard work.
 Start by defining what financial freedom looks like to you.
 The next step is understanding the depths of where you are financially and taking action to make the necessary changes.
 Some essentials needed to work towards financial freedom are identifying your bad money behaviors and replacing them with good ones.
 Create new disciplines and remain committed to the process.

-By taking the financial assessment, you will receive a Free subscription to my blog that will encourage and empower you while on your debt freedom journey and a Free consultation with the expert.
+By taking the financial assessment, you will receive a free subscription to my blog that will encourage and empower you while on your debt freedom journey and a complimentary consultation with the expert.

 You are encouraged to leave a comment or share the outcome of your assessment.
 E-mail me at firstname.lastname@example.org.